 With the professional mode, companies can leverage the power of azing.
-It enables user management and defining permissions for reading / editing recipes.
+It enables user management and defining permissions for reading / editing checklists.

 Introducing the Professional Mode